Skip to main content

 WCTE PBS is Under Threat -- And We Need You in This Fight!

-This isn’t just about dollars.
-This is about keeping WCTE PBS and other small stations on the air — especially in rural communities where public media is a lifeline.
-It’s about protecting trusted local storytelling, life-saving emergency alerts, proven educational resources, and the vital community services we all depend on.
+This fight is about more than dollars.
+It’s about keeping WCTE PBS and other small stations on the air — especially in rural communities where public media is a lifeline.

 WCTE PBS belongs to all of us.
 Let’s stand together to protect it.